maximk/spawnpool/README.md

 * _-num-conns_ the number of libvirtd connections to use (1).

-Beware that libvirtd serialises all request.
-Thus have more than one connection open may not be worthwhile.
+Beware that libvirtd serialises all requests.
+Thus more than one open connection may not add much.